DOI-USGS/ISIS3/README.md

     #Then set channel_priority to flexible in case there is a global channel_priority=strict setting
     conda config --env --set channel_priority flexible
     ```

 1. The environment is now ready to download ISIS and its dependencies:

     ```bash
     conda install -c usgs-astrogeology isis
     ```
+    > [!NOTE]
+    > The install may take 1 to 2 hours.

+    If you would like to download an LTS version, follow the following format below:
+    ```bash
+    conda install -c "usgs-astrogeology/label/LTS" isis=8.0.1
+    ```

 1. Finally, setup the environment variables: